yerinsmgmt/markdowns/files.md

 Applying for the Customer Engineer role posted on Hacker News.

+I'm Yerins Abraham.
 I build AI agents in TypeScript and have taken that work into other people's codebases under contract, most recently shipping a governed agent into a live core-banking API alongside the bank's own engineers, PRs and architecture calls included.